yaricom/goNEAT_NS/README.md

 ![alt text][mazens_hard_winner_path]

-With hard maze configuration the evolutionary process guided by the Novelty Search also was able to find the near-optimal path through the maze.
+With hard maze configuration, the evolutionary process guided by the Novelty Search also was able to find the near-optimal path through the maze.

 ### 2. The Maze Navigation with Objective-Based Fitness Optimization